mojombo/mojombo.github.io/_posts/2009-05-19-the-git-parable.md

 With the updated naming scheme, it becomes trivial for you to fetch all the new snapshots from Zoe's computer and place them next to your existing snapshots.
-Because every snapshot specifies its parent, and identical messages (and therefor identical snapshots) have identical names no matter where they are created, the history of the codebase can still be drawn as a tree.
+Because every snapshot specifies its parent, and identical messages (and therefore identical snapshots) have identical names no matter where they are created, the history of the codebase can still be drawn as a tree.
 Only now, the tree is comprised of snapshots authored by both Zoe and you.